annie-qiu26/Spotify-Data-Visualization/PROPOSAL.md

 # Project Proposal
 ## General Summary
-I'm planning to use Spotify's API to find data on top artists played and top artists played based on user.
-I'm also taking into account the popularity of each of their songs and albums.
+I'm planning to use Spotify's API to find data on top tracks played based on user.
+I also want users to give me a playlist of songs they don't like, so I can compare the different styles of songs they liked.
 Given this data, I want to use openFrameworks to display the data in a visually appeasing way.
-Users can search for playlists and the application will summarize the type of music and popularity of the artists.
+Users can search for playlists and the application will summarize the type of music and the audio feautres of their songs.
 Then I want to artistically express the data with an interactive feature for users.
-They can analyze their data and click on an artist "bubble" to listen to one of their songs and get more statistics about them.
-To play songs on the application, users will need to authenticate their accounts.
-Otherwise, I can include popular artists' songs as .mp3 files in the data folder that can play as well.
+They can analyze their data and then input another set of audio features of an unknown track, and my application will predict whether they'll like the song or not.

 ## Libraries
 I'll be using openFrameworks for the interactive windowed application that allows users to understand their data and other music data from Spotify.
-To get this information I'm planning to use [Spotify's API](https://developer.spotify.com/web-api/) and [C++ Rest SDK](https://github.com/Microsoft/cpprestsdk) to make HTTP requests and get JSON data from Spotify.
+To get this information I'm planning to use [Spotify's API](https://developer.spotify.com/web-api/) and Postman to simulate HTTP requests for the user and get JSON data from Spotify.
 Then I'll use [JsonCpp](https://github.com/open-source-parsers/jsoncpp) to parse the data and get the relevant information such as artist names, album/song names, popularity, and other data.
-Using openFrameworks, I'll output the information in proportionally sized colored artist "bubbles", which will basically just float around the screen and the size will be based on an algorithm of popularity relative to the playlist or in general.
+Using openFrameworks, I'll output the information in a set of histograms, which users can navigate with left and right keys.

 ## Background
 I've looked in Spotify's API before, but I was using Python to parse through